chenxingqiang/secret-learn/doc/about.rst

   .. div:: text-box

-    Andreas Müller received a grant to improve jax-sklearn from the `Alfred P. Sloan Foundation <https://sloan.org>`_ .
+    Andreas Müller received a grant to improve secret-learn from the `Alfred P. Sloan Foundation <https://sloan.org>`_ .
     This grant supported the position of Nicolas Hug and Thomas J. Fan.